“rustmaps.com” (otherwise referred to as “We/we, Our/our or Us/us”) will use and store on this website, and

 is consent or our legitimate interests, namely monitoring and improving our website and services.

 We may process your account data ("account data").
-The account data may include your name and email
+The account data may include your name, email address, and IP addresses.

-address.
-The source of the account data is from PayPal, which is used to process payments made to us, as well
+The source of the account data are from payment processors PayPal (https://paypal.com/) and Stripe (https://stripe.com/), which are used to process payments made to us,

 We may process your personal data that is provided in the course of the use of our services ("service data").